Vincent Marion Trapp

 It was an anonymous telephone call placed to law enforcement on March 12, 1992, that led to this nearly three-decades-long murder mystery.

 The caller reported there was a dead body in the Sand Canyon (Wellington) area of Lyon County, and when authorities arrived on scene they discovered the skeletal remains of a male victim.
-Known only as the Sand Canyon John Doe, he remains unidentified to this day.
+Remaining unidentified for 28 years, he was known only as Sand Canyon John Doe.

-The Lyon County Sheriff's Office, along with the Nevada Division of Investigations (NDI), have worked this case off and on throughout the years, but this murder remains unsolved.
+The Lyon County Sheriff's Office, along with the Nevada Division of Investigations (NDI), have worked this case off and on throughout the years, and was finally able to identify the victim 28 years after his remains were found.

-A dog was seen (and photographed) in the area where the body was found, in addition to the discovery of a broken dog collar.
+Back in 1992, a dog was seen (and photographed) in the area where Vincent Trapp's body was found, in addition to the discovery of a broken dog collar.
 It is theorized that this dog possibly belonged to the victim.

 Although not wearing shoes at the time of his discovery, a pair of black Stadia brand shoes were located within close proximity to Vincent Trapp's body.